Nonequilibrium diffusion of active particles bound to a semi-flexible polymer network: simulations and fractional Langevin equation: Simulation: Active diffusion of the AOUP cross-linker

 The AOUP exhibits the active diffusion clearly deviated from that of the Brownian particle.
 The MSD has two distinct scalings depending on the timescale as Pe is increased.
 For $t\lesssim \tau_A$, the AOUP evidently has the superdiffusive motion with anomalous exponent $\alpha\approx 3/2$.
 For $\tau_A \lesssim t\lesssim \tau_R$, the AOUP has a subdiffusive motion where the $\alpha$ is smaller than the stiff chain's exponent $3/4$.
-Importantly, the exponent eventually reaches the limiting value of $\alpha\approx1/2$ when Pe becomes sufficiently large [(Fig.~\ref{fig2}(b)].
-For $t>\tau_R$, the AOUP has a Fickian diffusion with $\langle \Delta \mathbf{R}^2_A(t)\rangle\sim(6D_G+2v_p^2\tau_A/N_{\mathrm{tot}}^2)t$ where the second term in the parenthesis explains the contribution from the active noise.
+Importantly, the exponent eventually reaches the limiting value of $\alpha\approx1/2$ when Pe becomes sufficiently large [Fig.~\ref{fig2}(b)].
+For $t>\tau_R$, the AOUP has a Fickian diffusion, which is attributed to the drift of the center-of-mass of the total system [Fig.~\ref{figa1}(b)].
+In this regime, the MSD is given by $\langle \Delta \mathbf{R}^2_A(t)\rangle\sim(6D_G+2v_p^2\tau_A/N_{\mathrm{tot}}^2)t$ where the second term in the parenthesis explains the contribution from the active noise.